How to Take Care of Your Pets During Lockdown

 Also, owners must imitate going outside as much as possible – dressing, taking leashes and necklaces along with the famous “go out”.
 Postponing their needs can have consequences for the health of dogs – from urinary tract inflammation to gastrointestinal problems – so animals must get used to new conditions as soon as possible.

-There must be always a little water in the bowl that will refresh them when needed, but not load their urinary tract.
+A bowl of fresh water must always be available for them that will refresh them when needed, but not load their urinary tract.
 Lack of physical activity can be stressful for them, but some games can be practiced at home – throwing balls, active toys, or simply jumping exercise.

 What to do If Walks are Necessary?